In-depth: PostHog vs Optimizely

 PostHog and Optimizely are both multi-product tools to help you improve your apps and websites.
 Beyond experimentation and feature flags, they have significantly different focuses:

-PostHog helps you build better product with tools like product analytics, session replay, and surveys.
+PostHog helps you build better products with tools like product analytics, session replay, and surveys.

 Optimizely is an all-in-one system for marketing that includes content management, campaign planning, asset management, and checkout customizations.